SportsCar Feature: Who Will Win the Runoffs

 Formula Atlantic

-The Formula Atlantic picture is complicated this year, and according to Hans Peter – our pick to win this year – “the older cars have an advantage, and people who own 16s are not doing many SCCA races.
+The Formula Atlantic picture is complicated this year, and according to Hans Peter – our pick to win this year – “the older cars have an advantage, and people who own [Swift] 16s are not doing many SCCA races.
 I had to make sure that I had a competitive car, so Mirl Swan has prepared a special 014.a for me.”

 Peter has won this class at the Runoffs in 2007 but has been largely absent ever since (although he did return to the Runoffs in 2020 to score a silver FA medal).
 But his skill combined with the preparation of multi-time champion Mirl Swan should be enough to see Peter notch the win.